eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 3.6 Public Body Authentic Source Electronic Attestation of Attributes (PuB-EAA) Providers

-Public Body Authentic Source EAAs (PuB-EAAs) are issued by or on behalf of a public body responsible for an authentic source.
+Public Body Authentic Source EAAs (PuB-EAAs) are issued by or on behalf of a public body responsible for an Authentic Source.
 The requirements from Authentic Sources on the issuance and operation of PuB-EAAs are intended to enable to Relying Parties to recognize them as QEAA on the legal level.